ItsXavi/solana-parser/readme.md

-Solana Parser Facilitates Get Account Calls for Defi Accounts
+Solana Parser facilitates the parsing of recent account data.
+This acts as an RPC cache.